DataDog/stratus-red-team/docs/user-guide/programmatic-usage.md

     So for instance, if you warm up a specific attack technique programmatically, running `stratus status` will show the technique is in `WARM` state.

+    If you isolate executions with `runner.WithCorrelationID`, `stratus status` only reports on that execution when the same correlation ID is set in its environment - see [Concurrent executions](./concurrent-executions.md).

 ## Installing Stratus Red Team as a dependency

 Run: